brucellino/terraform-digitalocean-vpc/README.md

 # Terraform Module DigitalOcean VPC

-This module createss a DigitalOcean VPC with associated project.
+This module creates a DigitalOcean VPC with associated project.

 ## Examples